United States of America

 Death Practices Among Tribes

-The Ojibwa or Chippewa tribes (American North-Midwest & Canada) made a doll from a child’s hair after it died.
+Tribes such as the Ojibwa or Chippewa (American North-Midwest & Canada) made a doll from a child’s hair after it died.
 The mother carried this doll for a year as a sign of grief.
-Other tribes, such as the Nez Perce of the Northwest, had even harsher customs.
+Other tribes, such as the Nez Perce of the Northwest, had even harsher death traditions.
 In short, they sacrificed wives, slaves, and the favorite horse of a deceased warrior.

 The Navajo (Arizona, Utah & New Mexico), buried their dead as soon as possible.
 Additionally, they refused to say the name of the deceased for at least a year after their death.
 They did that in order to avoid accidentally disturbing the spirit during their afterlife journey.
 Navajos also believed that sudden or violent deaths might summon evil spirits, known as Chindi, that would haunt the family of the deceased.
 The family had then to perform cleansing rituals in order to protect themselves from Chindi.
 Similar purification rituals had to take place in case a Navajo was exposed to a corpse for too long.